Points of bounded height in images of morphisms of weighted projective stacks with applications to counting elliptic curves: Introduction

-Table \ref{tab:EllipticCount} displays some cases in which Theorem \ref{thm:EllipticCount} applies (see also \cite[Table 1]{BN22}, which contains some additional cases in which this theorem applies).
-In particular, the theorem applies to the torsion subgroups in Mazur's classification, which correspond to the first 15 rows of Table \ref{tab:EllipticCount}.
+Table \ref{tab:EllipticCount} displays all level structures of the form $G(M,N)$ or $G_0(N)$ in which Theorem \ref{thm:EllipticCount} applies (see also \cite[Table 1]{BN22}, which contains some additional cases where the Theorem applies).
+In particular, the theorem applies to the torsion subgroups in Mazur's classification of the possible torsion subgroups for elliptic curves over $\Q$, which correspond to the first 15 rows of Table \ref{tab:EllipticCount}.
 Note that for all $M|N$ we have $K_{G(M,N)}=\Q$ and $K_{G_0(N)}=\Q$.
-In particular, for $G(M,N)$- and $G_0(N)$-level structures Theorem \ref{thm:EllipticCount} applies for $K$ an arbitrary number field.
+In particular, for $G(M,N)$-level structures and $G_0(N)$-level structures, Theorem \ref{thm:EllipticCount} applies for $K$ an arbitrary number field.

-Theorem \ref{thm:EllipticCount} applies only in cases for which the morphism $\mcX_G\to \mcX_{\GL_2(\Z)}$ of stacks that forgets the level structure is representable (see Remark \ref{rem:representable}).
-When this morphism is not representable the problem of counting elliptic curves with $G$-level structure becomes more difficult.
-Nevertheless, in cases for which $\mcX_G$ is isomorphic to $\P^1\times \P(2)\cong \P(2,2)$, where the isomorphism is induced by twists of elliptic curves, we prove the following result, which makes no assumption about the representability of the morphism $\mcX_G\to \mcX_{\GL_2(\Z)}$.